-On the other hand, in accordance with Article 41.
-1. (b) of the Regulations of the Board of Directors, the Nomination and Compensation Committee verified compliance with the aforementioned Board of Directors Selection and Diversity Policy at its meeting on 19 December 2022.
-Given that no vacancies occurred on the Board of Directors during 2022, the verification of compliance with this Policy focused on verifying compliance by the Nomination and Compensation Committee itself with the obligation to update the competence matrix of the Board of Directors, which occurred on 10 May 2022; and, ultimately, with regard to compliance with the objective of the Policy, i.e. to ensure that the Board of Directors had an appropriate and diverse composition during the financial year.
+On the other hand, in accordance with Article 41.1. (b) of the Regulations of the Board of Directors, the Nomination and Compensation Committee verified compliance with the aforementioned Board of Directors Selection and Diversity Policy at its meeting on 18 December 2023.
+Given that there have been no vacancies on the Board of Directors in 2023, the verification of compliance with this Policy has focused on ensuring that the Board of Directors had an appropriate and diverse composition during the year.